silmaril-ll/ai-export-viewer/README.md

 **ChatGPT**
 1. Go to Settings → Data Controls → Export Data
 2. Download and unzip — find `conversations.json`
-3. Open `chatgpt-viewer-zh.html` in your browser
+3. Open `chatgpt-viewer-zh.html` or `chatgpt-viewer-en.html` in your browser
 4. Load the JSON file

 **Claude**
 1. Go to Settings → Privacy → Export Data
 2. Download and unzip — find `conversations.json`
-3. Open `claude-viewer-zh.html` in your browser
+3. Open `claude-viewer-zh.html` or `claude-viewer-en.html` in your browser
 4. Load the JSON file

 ## Credits